fbpx Skip to Content

 For me, the key to success was one small change at a time.

-Going from no vegetables to hiding vegetables to a few microwaved frozen vegetables then learning to cook fresh vegetables and now I pack my meals full of vegetables.
+I went from eating no vegetables to hiding vegetables to a few microwaved frozen vegetables then learning to cook fresh vegetables and now I pack my meals full of vegetables (and I actually like them!).

 I could give you hundreds of examples of one small change at work in my life.

-Every diet I tried or exercise program I joined, I learned something from it that I carried on with me to create a healthy lifestyle I genuinely love living.
+I learned something from every diet I tried or exercise program I joined and when I made a way to help it fit into my own unique life, I carried those habits on with me to create a healthy lifestyle I genuinely love living.

 Read more about the life-changing power of one small change.